Jack de Belin

-De Belin played for Country NSW, and New South Wales in the 2018 State of Origin series.
+De Belin also played for Country NSW, and New South Wales in the 2018 State of Origin series.

 Personal life

 De Belin was born in Cootamundra, New South Wales, Australia.

 De Belin's grandfather Fred de Belin, was an Australian professional rugby league footballer and RAAF Flying Officer.
 De Belin's uncle Alan de Belin was a state and national representative lightweight rower from the Haberfield Rowing Club in Sydney who, in 1977, won a bronze medal at the 1977 World Rowing Championships in Amsterdam.

 In late 2020, de Belin underwent surgery for testicular cancer after being diagnosed earlier that year.

+His grandmother was born in Papua New Guinea so he qualifies for international selection for the Papua New Guinea national rugby league team.

-Football career
+Playing career

 Early career

 De Belin played part of his junior football career with St Gregory's College, Campbelltown and the Cootamundra Bulldogs in Group 9.
 He was then signed by St George Illawarra and competed in the 2011 National Youth Competition where he made it into the team of the year squad.